srl-labs/containerlab/docs/manual/nodes.md

         net.ipv6.icmp.ratelimit: 1000
 ```

-### waitFor
+### wait-for
-For the explicit definition of startup dependencies between nodes, the `waitFor` knob under the `kind` or `node` level can be used.
+For the explicit definition of startup dependencies between nodes, the `wait-for` knob under the `kind` or `node` level can be used.

 Node _srl3_ will wait until _srl1_ and _srl2_ are created before it is created.
-The _linuxNode_ will via the definition in the _linux_ kind wait for all three _srl_ nodes to be created before it gets created.
+The _client_ will via the definition in the _linux_ kind wait for all three _srl_ nodes to be created before it gets created.

 ```yaml
 name: waitForTest